OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developingbehaviours.md

 Navigate to "`/Behaviours`" folder and select the "`dev.code-workspace`" file to open the Server workspace.
 With the Server workspace open you can check every Entity Behaviour and change any code to debug.
 Local changes only applies after saving the files.

-As soon as you open the Server workspace for the first time, you may receive a notification in VS Code to install the `C# extension` to enable _IntelliSense_.
-We recommend you to do that.
+As soon as you open the Server workspace for the first time, you may receive a notification in VS Code to install some `extensions`.
+We recommend you to do that to enable _IntelliSense_.

 Another notification to restore code dependencies must also prompts in the first time running the workspace, having you to confirm it to avoid errors.